 (Note: details on this page subject to change as we continue to balance the game.
 The article currently reflects how version 2.1.0 works.
-If version 2.1.0 hasn't yet been released for your platform, it will be soon.)
+Please update the app if you still running something lower than 2.1.0; we're up to version 3.1.1 on all platforms at the time I modify this sentence.)

 On each new campaign day, up to 5 pets of each species can become hungry.
 There is no explicit cap on how many can be hungry if you left some hungry pets unfed on previous days; however, hunger expires after a few days so there is an implicit limit.
 I.e., if you have many, many pets, it will definitely be the case that on any given day some of them won't want to eat.

 - An individual pet can't become hungry again if fed within the last 12 hours, even if a new campaign day has started during that time.